What do I need to do if I want to adopt a child?

 Once you are over the age of twenty, you have the right to information about your adoption.

 (Note that for adoptions which occurred before 1986, one or both birth parents’ names may not be available because the parent placed a “veto” on the information.
-A veto expires after ten years but can be renewed for a further ten years.
+A veto expires after ten years and can be renewed for a further ten years.
 You can still receive a copy of your birth certificate but the “veto” parent won’t be included on it)

-If you live outside of New Zealand, the certificate will be sent straight to you.
-If you are living in New Zealand and one or both birth parents are named on the certificate, then the Adult Adoption Information Act requires that you also choose a counsellor and the certificate will be sent to your counsellor.
-This is so that you can get advice and assistance from the counsellor when you get the certificate.
+If you were adopted before 1 March 1986 and are living in New Zealand, then the Adult Adoption Information Act requires that you also choose a counselor and the certificate will be sent to your counselor.
+This is so that you can get advice and assistance from the counselor when you get the certificate.
 The requirement for you to have a counselor does not apply if you live overseas.